nujievik/is-default-rs/README.md

 assert!(Vec::<u8>::new().is_default());
 ```

-The `IsDefault` trait is implemented for most standard types.
+The `IsDefault` trait is implemented for most standard types that
-With the `derive` feature, you can easily generate implementations for
+has `Default` impl.
+With the `derive` feature, you can easily generate
-your own types:
+implementations for your own types:

 ## Derive